 The usual answer is to make marginal improvements in the design of piping and storage, but beneath it all is the impervious belief that accidents will always happen so we need to accept that.
 Which, on one level, is true.
 But how bad an accident do we need to accept?
 What if we could eliminate 90% of the severity of the accidents and releases?
 Could this reduce the impact of these events to where they were rare and completely unexpected, instead of a constant feature of our daily lives?

 I believe the answer lies, as always, in the design of our reactions, processes and equipment.
 If equipment is designed to save money and assure profit, then we get one result.
-If equipment is designed to make sure that releases are controlled as well as can be, that will require a different design.
+If agree that releases MUST be avoided, and equipment is designed to make sure that releases are controlled as well as can be, that will require a different design.

 I once had the chance to avoid a huge assault on the atmosphere by the preventing the release of about three thousand pounds of Freon.
 Read report.